gfelber/website/writeups/ctrl_space_sheratan.md

     return 0;
 ```

-Additionally there is an API for updating the status, but that should be safe.
+Additionally there is an API for updating the status, but that isn't relevant for the exploit.

 ## Vulnerability

 Looking at the code it seems rather simple and safe on first glance.
 This is a trick as we are not looking for a common vulnerability, but a race condition.

 Notably multiple processes can share the same file descriptor and therefore the same `private_data`.
-So what happens if we "finish" two command at the same time?
+So what happens if we "finish" two commands at the same time?
 We get a double free.

 ```c
     current_cmd = filp->private_data;